firebears-frc/PixelStrip_MicroPython/documentation/doc_pixelstrip.md

 ```
 If `auto_write` is set to `True`, then changes are written automatically, without having to call the [show()](#show)  method.
 By default, this property is `False`.

+It is recommended that you leave this value as `False`.
+It will be more efficient to push all changes out at the same time with `strip.show()`.

 ### wrap